mkrueger12/monday/README.md

 The "monday" CLI tool automates the setup of development environments for one or more Linear issues.
 It fetches issue details, prepares a shared Git repository, creates isolated Git worktrees for each issue, and launches the "friday" CLI in new macOS Terminal tabs/windows, pre-configured for each respective worktree.
 The tool is designed to run on macOS and leverage Zsh/Terminal.app via `osascript`. **This project will strictly follow a Test-Driven Development (TDD) methodology.**

+**NEW: Codex Integration** - The tool now supports automated code generation using OpenAI Codex CLI in Docker containers.
+This enables headless, fully automated development workflows from Linear issues to implemented code.

 **2. Goals**

 *   Automate the creation of Git worktrees for Linear issues.